Taxation of pensions

 Double Taxation Agreements generally make a distinction between pensions payable by governments to former employees and pensions payable by private employers.
-There are some variations between the agreements and not all agreements make this distinction and they vary in other ways so you would need to check how exactly you are affected.
+However, not all agreements make this distinction and they vary in other ways so you will need to check how an agreement may affect your situation.

-Most of them provide that pensions for non-governmental employees are taxed in the country of residence.
-So, if you are living in Ireland and getting an occupational pension from another country, you should generally receive it gross and then pay Irish tax on it.
+Most Double Taxation Agreements provide that pensions for non-governmental employees are taxed in the country of residence.
+So, if you are living in Ireland and getting an occupational pension from another country, you should generally receive it and then pay Irish tax on it.

 The opposite is the case for pensions for former Government employees – generally they are taxable only in the country where they are paid.
-So, if you are a former employee of the US government now living in Ireland, you pay tax on your occupational pension in the USA only.
-In some cases, this applies to pensions from local authorities or other political sub-divisions – again, the particular agreement needs to be checked.
+So, if you are a former employee of the government of the United States of America and are now living in Ireland, you pay tax on your occupational pension only in the USA.
+In some cases, this applies to pensions from local authorities or other political sub-divisions – again, you need to check the particular agreement.

-If you are over 66, you are not liable to pay PRSI contributions at all.
+If you are over 66, you are not liable to pay PRSI contributions.
 Find out more about social insurance in Ireland.

 If you are under 66 and are employed or self-employed, you pay PRSI on your income from that employment or self-employment.
-You do not pay it on your occupational or social welfare pension.
+You do not pay PRSI on your occupational or social welfare pension.